Short Spike Stitch – Pattern Description

 - stitches contained within ** are the repeat section for that row

-- TIP: one row of short spike stitches starts and ends with 1sc, the following row of short spike stitches starts and ends with 2sc to offset the pattern.
+- TIP: one row of short spike stitches starts and ends with 1sc, and the following row of short spike stitches starts and ends with 2sc to offset the pattern.

 Starting Chain: Start with white color.
 This pattern requires you to chain multiples of 2ch.
 My starting chain is 24ch.